stacie-kipruto/Global_Health_Trends_Covid_19/README.md

 - There's a lot of data and noise in the dataset and you only need a few elements depending on your research question.
 - This project had no specific research question, just a basic exploratory project.

-# Excel 'Reformatting'
+# Excel Reformatting
-## CovidDeaths.csv
+## CovidDeaths.csv and CovidVaccines.csv
-- Data that was used in the excel sheet was 'population'
+- The original dataset was extracted from the website linked above
+- Different variables were chosen for the CovidDeaths and CovidVaccines csv files
-- To avoid having to JOIN tables in the SQL workspace, the column 'population' was cut and added to the first 26 columns
+- To avoid having to JOIN multiple tables in the SQL workspace for every variable, only two tables were extracted from the main csv file.

-- Every other column was then omitted, creating the first table "CovidDeaths"
-## CovidVaccines.csv
+# Ingestion - BigQuery
+- On the BigQuery Platform, use an SQL workbench and create a project.
+- At the base of your project, create a table and upload your table by clicking "create table" and upload the two CSV's

+# Querying
+- Query the dataset to check that the right dataset has been uploaded.